 After taking the hairpin turns in Mahé, I honestly didn't think much of the Praslin roads.
 They were better defined, wider and much more relaxing to drive on.
 Praslin has two roads, similarly as Mahé.
 One ring road which takes you around the island and one road which crosses the National Park, through the Valle de Mai.
 Naturally, after my Mahé experience, I wanted to avoid the mountain road, as I imagined it to be crazy difficult.
 What do you know, Praslin has a super well-defined mountain road, which is much easier to drive on than its ring road.
 On my way to the hotel from the ferry, I took the longer route, which proved to be very difficult.
 It was like driving on a steeper Transfagarasan with no safety barrier on the side.
 Yup, definitely like driving in Madeira.
 To all of you adventure lovers out there: take the mountain road whilst driving in Praslin.
 You will save yourself a lot of near heart attack moments.

 Difference in cars

-In the Seychelles, you will have to drive on the left, the same as in the UK.
+In Seychelles, you will have to drive on the left, the same as in the UK.

-Thank you for Maki Rentals for partnering with me in order to try their services.
+Thank you for Maki Rentals for partnering with me in order to try your services.
 This is not a sponsored post and all opinions are my own.